 5 Pro Chef Secrets to the Perfect Chocolate Chip Cookies:

-- CHILL cookie dough!!!
+- CHILL your cookie dough!!!
 Chilling dough improves flavor and texture.
-It also ensure less spread during baking.
+It also ensures less spread during baking.

 - Scoop 1/4 cup cookies as directed in my recipe.
 The baking time is based on a 1/4 scoop of cookie dough.
 If you make the scoops smaller then you need to bake them for less.
 Makes around 14-15 cookies.

 - Don’t FLATTEN the cookies!
-It you flatten the cookie it will spread.
-This is thee most common mistake!
+If you flatten the cookie, it will spread.
+This is the most common mistake!
 Shape a round ball of dough and place that on the cookie sheet.
-Then in the oven it will flatten out itself giving you a thick cookie with a gooey center.
+Then in the oven, it will flatten itself out, giving you a thick cookie with a gooey center.
 Pop them in the fridge to make sure they are cold before baking.

 - Bake cookies from COLD at a high temperature for a short time.
-This will ensure you have crisp edges and a gooey, doughie center.
-This is the result you want for the Ulimate Chocolate Chip Cookie.
+This will ensure you have crisp edges and a gooey, doughy center.
+This is the result you want for the Ultimate Chocolate Chip Cookie.

 - Pan Bang!?
-The easy trick of banging the pan a few times after baking, causing the cookies to “fall,” producing a cookie covered in lovely crinkles on the suface.
-It also reditiubes the melted chocolate.
+The easy trick of banging the pan a few times after baking, causing the cookies to “fall,” produces a cookie covered in lovely crinkles on the surface.
+It also redistributes the melted chocolate.
 I love a good crinkle!